superxuang/amta-net/README.md

-# AMTA-U-Net
+# AMTA-Net
-This is a python (PyTorch) implementation of **Asymmetrical Multi-Task Attention U-Net** proposed in our paper [**Asymmetrical Multi-Task Attention U-Net for the Segmentation of Prostate Bed in CT Image**] published in **MICCAI 2020**.
+This is a python (PyTorch) implementation of **Asymmetrical Multi-Task Attention Network** proposed in our paper [**Asymmetrical Multi-Task Attention U-Net for the Segmentation of Prostate Bed in CT Image**] published in **MICCAI 2020**.
 A journal paper as the extension of this work is currently under reviewing.

 ### Network architecture
 <img src="./fig1.png"/>